dssg/triage/example/config/README.md

 Alternatively it can be 'majority' (picks the largest group to serve as reference) or 'predefined' (needs a list of key values, see below)

+### MODEL GRID PRESETS
+Triage now comes with a set of predefined *recommended* grids named: quickstart, small, medium, large See the documentation for recommended uses cases for those.

+If you set this configuration section you SHOULD NOT include the grid_config section

+- `model_grid_presets`: One of 'quickstart', 'small', 'medium', 'large'

 ### Grid Configuration
 The classifier/hyperparameter combinations that should be trained